-PRESENTED BY
+PRESENTED BY EST.

-The Artists in Education Residency Grant Program (AIE) is a co-sponsored project of the New Jersey State Council on the Arts and Young Audiences Arts for Learning NJ & Eastern PA.
-The program is carried out in partnership with regional partners, including Appel Farm Arts & Music Campus, Count Basie Center for the Arts, and Morris Arts.
+The Artists in Education Grant Program (AIE) is a co-sponsored project of Young Audiences Arts for Learning NJ & Eastern PA and the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts.
+The program is carried out in partnership with regional partners, including Appel Farm Arts & Music Center, Count Basie Center for the Arts, and Morris Arts.

-For more than 40 years, the New Jersey State Council on the Arts has recognized the value of partnerships.
+For 50 years, the New Jersey State Council on the Arts has recognized the value of partnerships.
 The foundation of AIE is the partnership between professional teaching artists and educators in order to bring students quality, long-term arts education.